-These breaks can give you time to re-energize, clear your mind, probably even play with your toddler:-).
-A stroll around the corner, a mini TV break, a short playtime with your kid or an even a short nap if you can afford one, all these can gear up your mind and prepare you for a whole day of work.
+These breaks can give you time to reenergize, clear your mind, probably even play with your toddler. 🙂 A stroll around the corner, a mini TV break, a short playtime with your kid, or even a short nap if you can afford one – all these can gear up your mind and prepare you for a whole day of work.

-I firmly believe remote workers are the majority of users of smart apps and smart technology.
+I firmly believe remote workers make up the majority of users of smart apps and smart technology.

 Whether you work with a remote team or are a C-suite executive, using technology can give you the most productive work environment.
-The ones which I love are Slack, Zoom, Teamviewer, Dropbox, Now Do This, Grammarly, Pocket, etc.
+The ones I love are Slack, Zoom, Team Viewer, Dropbox, Now Do This, Grammarly, and Pocket.